tanmaychimurkar/tanmaychimurkar.github.io/content/posts/docker/docker_images.md

  helps me get out of my comfort zone, but also helps me bring a concept that I am trying to grasp much easier to understand.
 I hope this also works the same for you🐈

 **Imp.
-Note**: For getting our hands dirty here, it is advised to go through the installation of [Docker Desktop](https://docs.docker.com/get-docker/).
+Note🐳**: For getting our hands dirty here, it is advised to go through the installation of [Docker Desktop](https://docs.docker.com/get-docker/).
 Personally, I like the [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) with the compose tool more, but to begin with, either of the two installations should work fine.